jgarcia1599/carFlip/notebook.md

 - save contracts created using a simple node js api.
 - show all contracts created to the user. filter contracts list based on a user's address.

+Wednesday June 22
+- get contracts and post contracts api endpoints

+things to do:
+- show all contracts in UI
+- allow user to dploy excrow contract without beneficiary or aarbitrer
+- allow users to be beneficiaries or arbitrers of any contract